 So if I have a website xyz.com that sells an Amazon product, and another “competitor” sells the same product from abc.com store: we both store cookies on your computer as we both want Amazon to send us a commission if you buy a product.

-At some point of time, Amazon has to know which one he should give the commissions to if a purchase is made.
+At some point in time, Amazon has to know which one he should give the commissions too if a purchase is made.
 That’s why, if you’ve ever run through an affiliate site, they usually ask you to “clean your cookies” before clicking on an affiliate link: this actually invites you to erase any other competitor’s trace from your computer so that he’ll get the credit for sending you to Amazon.

 Back to you …

 If you ever took the time to check the list of not-so-delicious cookies that your browser stores while you are surfing, you’d be amazed about the high number of sites that have stored something on your computer.

 While those are all done automatically, imagine that the EU cookie act goes through: as an internet user, you’ll have to validate any cookie before allowing them to be stored on your computer.
 Would you feel comfortable about it?